 This luminescent parade of silver hippo was enhanced by my discovery, earlier that day, of Dom Perignon in my host’s pantry.
 This is what life was like for me on Lake Naivasha; I’m digging for chutney and I find a case of champagne.
 Imported for Balloon Safari voyages, the bottles had remained unopened for 13 years.
 I phoned the owner of Naivasha Vineyards, who said, “There’s only one way to find out if it’s any good, Delta.
 Bring a bottle tonight!’

 With a chilled bottle wrapped in a sarong, I walked across rows of lettuce in the garden begun by Jack Block, one of the founders of Block Hotels, including the legendary Norfolk in Nairobi.
 His widow Doria had invited a small group of friends to the house where Robert Redford retreated during the filming of OUT OF AFRICA.
 That’s enough name-dropping to send anyone’s cork flying.

 Oria’s family home, Sirocco House, is bordered by tall cypress and pepper trees, plus 3,000 acres, including waterfront.
-A few years ago Oria created the guest cottages known as Olerai House, and began to entertain visitors with gourmet picnics on Crescent Island, a wildlife sanctuary reached by boat.
+A few years ago Oria created guest cottages known as Olerai House, and began to entertain visitors with gourmet picnics.
 There are hikes to the Crater Lake rim, first class bird watching, horse back riding nearby.
-But what you really want to do with the Douglas-Hamiltons is talk about elephants, or better yet, go on one of their Elephant Watching safaris.
+But what you really want to do with the Douglas-Hamiltons is watch elephants.

-They share their passion for the African elephant with all who visit Africa.
+They share their passion for elephants with all who visit Africa.
 To organize a visit to Naivasha or an Elephant Watching Safari, contact Delta Willis